Blazon (rhetoric): History and use

-The term forms the root of the modern words "emblazon", which means to celebrate or adorn with heraldic markings, and "blazoner", one who emblazons.
-This form of poetry was used extensively by Elizabethan-era poets.
-The terms "blason", "blasonner", "blasonneur" were used in 16th-century French literature by poets who, following Clément Marot in 1536, practised a genre of poems that praised a woman by singling out different parts of her body and finding appropriate metaphors to compare them with.
+Blason poetry was popularized by Petrarch and used extensively by Elizabethan-era poets.
+The terms "blason", "blasonner", "blasonneur" were used in 16th-century French literature by poets who, following Clément Marot in 1536, practised a genre of poems that praised a woman by singling out different parts of her body and finding appropriate metaphors and similes to compare them with.
 It is still being used with that meaning in literature and especially in poetry.
-One famous example of such a celebratory poem, ironically rejecting each proposed stock metaphor, is William Shakespeare's Sonnet 130:
+Edmund Spencer uses a blazon in Epithalamium: